IgorMuzyka/Pajamas/article.md

 #### Quick & Nimble

 There is more than one framework but for no particular reason i settled on **Quick** which is accompanied by **Nimble**.
-So i'm much obliged to tell a bit about them.
+So i'm much obliged to at least introduce them.

 ##### Quick

 > Quick is a behavior-driven development framework for Swift and Objective-C. Inspired by [RSpec](https://github.com/rspec/rspec), [Specta](https://github.com/specta/specta), and [Ginkgo](https://github.com/onsi/ginkgo).

+Quick is the one thing that will actually run your tests and which allows you to define specifications.

 ##### Nimble

+> Use Nimble to express the expected outcomes of Swift or Objective-C expressions.
+Inspired by [Cedar](https://github.com/pivotal/cedar).

+Nimble is a matcher framework for Quick which provides you with an awesome DSL for setting your expectations from low to high.

 #### Specification DSL